GaneshKandu/GaneshKandu.github.io/README.md

 ### [Softaculous Pvt.
 Ltd](https://www.softaculous.com/) (5/2015 – 4/2023)
 I worked as a Senior Software Developer, where I contributed to the development and maintenance of the Softaculous auto-installer ecosystem.
 My responsibilities included integrating open-source applications into multiple web hosting control panels, improving compatibility across PHP versions, web servers, and databases, and optimizing source code for stability and performance.

-I worked extensively with Apache, Nginx, PHP, MySQL, PostgreSQL, and Linux environments, and collaborated closely with support and development teams to resolve real-world deployment issues.
+I worked extensively with Apache, Nginx, PHP, MySQL, Percona DB, and Linux environments, and collaborated closely with support and development teams to resolve real-world deployment issues.

+---
 ## Technical Skills

 - Programming: PHP, NodeJS, Python, Java